vicgalle/zero-shot-reward-models/README.md

 ## Example 3: using an ensemble of prompts for more robustness 🤝

 See `ppo_flan_sentiments_robust.py` to perform ZYN RLAIF using an ensemble of 2 different prompts, as described in Eq.
 (4) of the paper.
 The reward is the average of the rewards of each prompt.
-The prompts are:
+The question prompts are:
+> Is this movie review from FilmAffinity?

+> Is this text too repetitive?